PreethamSK163/Digital-VLSI-SOC-Design-and-Planning/Day 4 : Pre-Placement Timing Verification and Clock Tree Optimization/README.md

 # Day 4 : Pre-Placement Timing Verification and Clock Tree Optimization

+## Summary of Day 4

+On Day 4, I focused on bridging the gap between synthesized logic and physical implementation by performing detailed timing verification and optimizing the clock distribution network for the `picorv32a` design.
+The main achievements of the day include:

+1. **Preparing Layout for Routing**
+   - Converted custom inverter layouts into track-aligned cells.
+   - Ensured pins and boundaries matched the Sky130 routing grid.
+   - Generated a LEF file for the custom inverter to integrate with OpenLANE.

+2. **Understanding and Integrating Timing Libraries**
+   - Analyzed Liberty (.lib) files to link physical cells with timing models.
+   - Verified cell delay, pin capacitance, and rise/fall transitions.
+   - Ensured STA-ready netlists included both library cells and the custom inverter.

+3. **Synthesis Optimization**
+   - Identified and resolved slack violations using OpenLANE configuration adjustments.
+   - Used gate sizing, buffer insertion, and fanout control to reduce negative slack.
+   - Performed manual ECOs to fix critical paths without re-running full synthesis.

+4. **Post-Synthesis Timing Analysis**
+   - Leveraged OpenSTA to verify WNS, TNS, setup, and hold slacks.
+   - Analyzed fanout, capacitance, and net delays to pinpoint performance bottlenecks.
+   - Iteratively refined the netlist to meet timing constraints.

+5. **Clock Tree Synthesis (CTS)**
+   - Built the clock tree using TritonCTS to distribute the clock to all flip-flops.
+   - Verified clock insertion delay, skew, and hold slack.
+   - Observed placement of buffers in the DEF file for visual confirmation.

+6. **Impact of Buffer Drive Strength**
+   - Experimented with larger CTS buffers (`clkbuf_4`, `clkbuf_8`) to optimize transition and reduce skew.
+   - Identified trade-offs in area and dynamic power consumption.
+   - Determined the optimal buffer size that balanced Power, Performance, and Area (PPA).

 ## Task 1 – Converting Grid Info to Track Info